The Global Fashion Glut: Fast Fashion Clothing

-Don’t be fooled – that sustainable paper bag full of fast fashion items you carry home from the store doesn’t make up for what these retailers do to the global environment.
-No matter how many recyclable paper bags are produced, there’s no getting away from it: the quicker the fast fashion clothing is manufactured, put on the shelf and sold, and the sooner it’s discarded because it’s not the latest trend anymore, the more it is harming our planet.
+Don’t be fooled – that sustainable parcel stacked full of fast fashion items that arrives at your door doesn’t make up for what these retailers do to the global environment.
+No matter how many recyclable paper bags they wrap your garments in, there’s no getting away from it: the quicker the item is manufactured, put on the shelf and sold, and the sooner it’s discarded because it’s not the latest fashion trend anymore, the more it is harming our planet.

 Fast Fashion – Cheap at the Price

 How can we afford it?
-Sadly, brands like Shein, Temu and Forever 21 are so inexpensive that they usually cost less than food essentials, like a dozen eggs.
-No matter how much cred a top designer garment from a well-known brand has, its price tag is only affordable to a privileged few.
+Sadly, brands like Shein, Temu, Forever 21, etc are so inexpensive that they usually cost less than food essentials, even a dozen eggs.
+No matter how much cred a top designer garment from a well-known fashion brand has, its price tag is only affordable to a privileged few.
 The rest of us need to buy what we can afford.
 And having a wardrobe full of new clothes is a dream come true for many.

-Just over a year ago, in 2023, the global clothing industry was estimated at US$1.710 billion, and it’s expected to grow by a minimum of 4.1% by 2030.
-Thanks to Chinese fast fashion mega-stores Shein and Temu, looked down upon for how much waste is created producing their clothing, not to mention their awful exploitation of cheap labour, the excess will grow exponentially.
-There isn’t enough knowledge about what’s happening to make consumers sit up and notice.
-And those who hear the facts about cheap labour and bad working conditions don’t realise the frightening truth.
-Thus, the fast fashion industry booms, and very little is done about it.
+In 2023, the global clothing market was estimated at US$1.710 billion, and it’s expected to increase by a minimum of 4.1% by 2030.
+Thanks to Chinese fast fashion mega-brands Shein and Temu, frowned upon for how much waste is created in producing their garments, not to mention their disgusting exploitation of labour, the excess has grown exponentially.
+We don’t seem to be focusing on what’s happening to make consumers sit up and notice.
+And those who do know the facts don’t realise the frightening truth.
+Thus, the fast fashion world booms, and very little is done about it.

 Sustainability Takes a Back Seat in 2025

-As the clothing industry continues to boom, competition gets tougher.
+As the fashion industry continues to boom, competition gets tougher.
 And when the going gets tough, the tough worry about making ends meet, not about being sustainable.
-According to McKinsey & Co’s State of Fashion Report, sustainability is not manufacturers’ concern in 2025 – they are far more worried about their bottom line.
-With sustainability taking second place, consumption continues to increase at an alarming rate, and it’s anticipated that the clothing industry will make up more than a quarter of the world’s carbon emissions by 2050.
-How much of that will be fast fashion remains to be seen.
+According to McKinsey & Co’s State of Fashion Report, sustainability is not a manufacturer’s concern in 2025 – brands are far more worried about their bottom line.
+With sustainability taking second place, consumption continues to increase at an alarming rate, and it’s anticipated that the fashion industry will make up a quarter of the world’s carbon emissions by 2050.

 The demands for sustainability far outweigh the world’s current financial situation, which has dire consequences for the future.
 Yes, people found a solution for discarded clothes – they sent them to developing countries to give them employment plus clothes, in Chile and several African countries.
 The world’s largest secondhand clothing market to be created from these excess clothes is the Kantamanto Market in Ghana’s city of Accra, home to over 30,000 traders.
 Sadly, in January 2025, a fire destroyed two-thirds of the market, now closed.